marbetschar/MLOps_Labs/lab06/dvc.md

 Should you be unhappy with DVC, you can use `dvc destory` to remove all DVC-specific files from the directory.
 This is synonymous with "deleting" the DVC project.

 Suppose you have a big file, e.g. `hour.csv`.
 Because it is so big, we cannot check it into Git directly.
-To add track this file with DVC instead, we can use `dvc add`:
+To track this file with DVC instead, we can use `dvc add`:

 ```shell
 dvc add hour.csv